English for Speakers of Other Languages (ESOL)

 - Enable you to progress to an academic or vocational course

-- English classes at our main sites from Basic Beginners Pre-Entry level to Upper Intermediate level 1
+- English classes ranging from Basic Beginners Pre-Entry level to Upper Intermediate level 1

-- English classes at many community venues, schools and some Haringey Libraries
+- English classes at different venues, including many community venues, schools and some Haringey Libraries

 - Class sizes of no more than 15 people